suned/stateless/README.md

             yield from print_(content)

-# Effects are run using `stateless.run`.
+# Before an effect can be executed, all of its abilities must be handled.
 # The `Need` ability is handled using `stateless.supply`.
-# Before an effect can be executed with `run`, it must have
-# all of its abilities handled.
 effect = supply(Files(), Console())(print_file)('foo.txt')
+# Effects are run using `stateless.run`.
 run(effect)
 ```